 It also offers magnesium, which contributes to more than 300 metabolic functions, including the production and storage of cellular energy.

-Spinach provides magnesium in an extremely bioavailable form, both for short- and long-term benefits.
+Spinach provides magnesium in an extremely bioavailable form.
+Great for short- and long-term benefits.
+This natural stimulant can be put in your smoothie for a daily boost!